Fees in proceedings before the European Patent Office: Renewal fees

 The obligation to pay renewal fees terminates with the payment of the renewal fee due in respect of the year in which the mention of the grant of the European patent is published.
 Subsequently, renewal fees are payable to the national offices of the EPC Contracting States in which the European patent is brought into effect.
 Each Contracting State then pays the European Patent Organisation a proportion of each renewal fee received for a European patent in that State.

 Whereas for a pending European patent application an applicant must pay a single maintenance fee at the EPO, it may be much more costly to pay several maintenance fees to the several national patent offices for maintaining a granted European patent in a number of countries.
 This however depends on the number of countries in which the patent proprietor wants to maintain its European patent into force.

 Refund

 Under certain circumstances, such as following the withdrawal of a European patent application or the withdrawal of an appeal, some fees that were paid may be refunded.
-This is true for search fees, the examination fee, and the appeal fee.
+This applies to search fees, the examination fee, and the appeal fee.